xplodingeggo/RLWorkshopCollection/README.md

 # RL Map Archive

-I made an archive with some of my workshop maps i had on my computer because rocketleaguemaps.us doesnt work anymore and this might help some poeple
+I made an archive with some of my workshop maps i had on my computer because https://rocketleaguemaps.us/ doesnt work anymore and this might help some poeple.
+Files are hosted on a cloudflare r2 bucket on my website so downloads should be fast and stable

 ## website